 | Calendar integration | Zoom, Google, Outlook | Outlook (native) | Google (native) |

-| AI features | Zoom AI Companion | Copilot, intelligent speaker | Noise cancellation, auto-frame |
+| AI features | AI Companion | Copilot, intelligent speaker | Noise cancellation, auto-frame |

 | Setup complexity | Medium | Medium-High | Low |

 Zoom Rooms — Best for companies already on Zoom.
 Supports the widest range of third-party hardware. $49/month per room on top of your Zoom Workplace plan.
-Best wireless sharing of the three.
+Best wireless screen sharing of the three.

 Microsoft Teams Rooms — Best for Microsoft 365 organizations.
-Deep Outlook calendar integration, Front Row layout puts remote participants at eye level, intelligent speaker identifies who's talking in transcripts.
+Deep Outlook calendar integration, Front Row layout puts remote participants at eye level, and intelligent speaker identifies who's talking in transcripts.
 Teams Rooms Pro is $40/month per room.

-Our recommendation: About 60% of NYC companies we work with use Microsoft Teams and 35% use Zoom.
+Our read: About 60% of NYC companies we work with use Microsoft Teams and 35% use Zoom.
 Google Meet is growing but still a distant third in the NYC corporate market.
 If you're not sure, Zoom Rooms gives you the most hardware flexibility.

 We install and support hardware from these manufacturers.
 They fall into two tiers based on price and complexity.